anuket-project/anuket-specifications/doc/common/openstack-release.rst

 OpenStack Release Selection Committee
 -------------------------------------

 On the occurrence of any of the triggering events, the TSC shall constitute an OpenStack Release Selection Committee composed of a maximum of 7 (seven) members representing both operators and vendors.
-These committee members shall be from active Anuket member organisations and meet the criteria specified for “\ `Voting Representatives <../gov/chapters/chapter05.md#52-voting-representatives>`__\ ”.
+These committee members shall be from active Anuket member organisations and meet the criteria specified for Active Community Members in the actual version of the `Anuket Charter <https://wiki.anuket.io/display/HOME/Anuket+Charter>`__.
 The committee decisions shall be by consensus and no decision shall be made without at least 5 members agreeing.
 The committee may agree by unanimous agreement to adjust the OpenStack Release Selection Criteria.